 chatGPT part 3: how do I know you know?

-Computer Science Teaching Diary published on Saturday, December 10, 2022 (5 months, 4 weeks, and 2 hours ago)
+Computer Science Teaching Diary published on Saturday, December 10, 2022 (one year, 7 months, and 2 weeks ago)

 As a computing teacher I use standard written assessments with my students.
 Questions include different assessment objectives such as "state", "describe" and "explain".
 I also use small code problems where students must solve a problem and write an answer in pseudocode.
 There is an internal assessment that students write; worth 25% of their final grade students must solve a problem for a real client.
 This is mostly independent, and a place where students could use outside tutors to solve a problem.